 Mellow Mushroom at The Island does allow pets on the patio if you decide to dine there.
 Speaking of dining on a patio with your pup …

-As a general rule of thumb, most restaurants that have an outdoor patio will allow you bring your dog to dine with you.
+As a general rule of thumb, many restaurants that have an outdoor patio will allow you bring your dog to dine with you.
 (But when in doubt, always check directly with the restaurant, as this is not always the case).

 Some of the restaurants in the Smokies that have dog-friendly patios include:

 - Applewood Farmhouse Restaurant (The Apple Barn, Sevierville)